yaraya24/Python_autocorrect_and_autocomplete_terminal/README.md

 3. If  the width of the terminal is changed during a command, issues with text wrapping occurs.
 A fix is available, however, it will slow down the application due to reading from the buffer.
 Thus, if the width of the terminal is changed, the user should start a new command.

+4. The autocomplete feature doesn't take into account when the command was last used, thus recent commands that are more likely to be requested aren't the first ones that are displayed.
+An easy fix would be to implement a numbering system so that recent commands take precedent.
+Will be implemented soon.

+5. If a bug occurs and crashes the program, the terminal wil be broken and the command 'stty sane' needs to be entered.
+Using testing, I have attempted to minimise crashes.